aelanteno/sicp-exercises/exercise-1.3.md

         (else (sum-of-squares a b))))
 ```

-I tested my procedure to see if it worked.
-It did.
+I tested my procedure to see if it works.
+It does.

     > (sum-larger-squares 1 2 3)
     13